June 23-29, 2014

 Fort Worden State Park, Port Townsend, Washington

-Join us in 2013 for Centrum’s latest gathering of singers.
+Join us for Centrum’s latest gathering of singers.
 The combination of world-class artists with passionate participants will surely create a rare community.
 Day and night, you’ll soak up styles, songs and stories in a wide range of vocal traditions with some of the finest vocalists in the hemisphere.

 “Before I came to Voice Works, I loved singing, but I never felt comfortable with what it sounded like, or my ability to blend with other people.
 But that class with Pharis – the warm-ups, the breathing – and then you’re in to your day, you’re warmed up, you’re opened up in a way that makes it possible for your voice to come out, it’s like you’re prepared for anything ….”